 Not adopting the proposed rule.
-Pursuant to the Insurance Code §251.003, if the commissioner does not advise the comptroller of the applicable maintenance tax assessment rates, the comptroller must assess taxes based on the previous year's assessment.
-Because the department has less revenue need for 2013 than it did for 2012, this would result in the department collecting an estimated \$9.2 million more in funds than are needed.
-If no rule is adopted the department would burden companies with \$9.2 million of unneeded taxes.
-For this reason, this option has been rejected.
+Under Insurance Code §251.003, if the commissioner does not advise the comptroller of the applicable maintenance tax assessment rates, the comptroller must assess taxes based on the previous year's assessment.
+Use of the previous year's rates and the estimated assessment bases for

+2013, the department estimates revenue collections would exceed amounts needed by approximately \$6.5 million.
+If no rule is adopted the department would collect excess revenue to fund the department's costs.
+The department has rejected this option.

 Adopting different taxes for small and micro businesses.
 The current methodology is already the most equitable methodology the department can develop.
 The department applies an assessment methodology that contemplates a smaller assessment for small or micro businesses because the assessment is determined based on number of enrollees, gross premiums, or gross amount of administrative or service fees.
 The department anticipates that a small or micro business that would be most susceptible to economic harm would be one that has fewer enrollees, lower gross premiums, or a lower gross amount of administrative or service fees.
 However, based on the proposed rule, such a small or micro business would pay a smaller assessment, thereby reducing its risk of economic harm.
-For this reason, this option has been rejected.
+The department has rejected this option.

 Exemption of small and micro businesses from the tax requirements.
 As noted above, the current methodology is already the most equitable methodology the department can develop.
 The tax methodology currently used contemplates a small business paying lower maintenance taxes because assessments are based on number of enrollees, gross premiums, or gross amount of administrative or service fees.
 A small or micro business that has fewer enrollees, has lower gross premiums, or receives fewer gross administrative or service fees would be assessed lower taxes.
 However, if the assessment were completely eliminated for small or micro businesses, TDI would need to completely revise its calculations to shift costs to other insurers and entities, which would result in a less balanced methodology.
-For this reason, this option has been rejected.
+The department has rejected this option.